 Yes No Are all your food handlers trained, supervised or given instruction to ensure food safety?
 Have you any untrained, casual staff carrying out high risk food preparation?
 Do your staff display a good standard of personal hygiene and wear clean over-clothing?
 Have you a good supply of clean overalls/aprons?

-Are your staff aware that they should not handle food if suffering from certain illnesses?
+Are your staff aware that they should not handle food if suffering

+from certain illnesses?
+8

 Have you a first aid box with blue waterproof plasters?

 Safe food practices during the event

 Preparation

-Yes No Do your staff always wash their hands before preparing food, and after handling raw food?
-Are separate utensils used for raw and cooked food, e.g. tongs, knives, etc?
-Do you use separate chopping boards for raw and cooked food?
-If you answered 'no' to the previous question, are they properly disinfected between contact with raw and cooked foods?
+37 NT.

+Do your staff always wash their hands before preparing r food and Yes No

+after handling raw food? g 100d, and

+Are separate utensils used for raw and cooked food, e.g z. tongs.

+knives, etc? , -

+Do you use separate chopping boards for raw and cook ed food?

+If you answered 'no' to the previous question, are they 1 1 /

+disinfected between contact with raw and cooked foods s?

 Cooking

+Yes No

-Yes No Is all frozen meat and poultry thoroughly thawed before cooking?
-Is all meat and poultry cooked until it is piping hot (above 70°C and the juices run clear?
+Is all frozen meat and poultry thoroughly thawed before

+Is all meat and poultry cooked until it is piping hot (abo ove 75°C and

+the juices run clear?

 Are cooked and part-cooked food separated during cooking?

 Reheating food

 Yes No

 Is all food reheated to above 75°C?

 Do you only reheat food once?

 Service of food

 Yes No

 Is food cooked and served straight away?
+105

 If 'no' is it held at 63°C or above until served?

-Once cooked, is food protected from contact with raw food and
+Once cooked, is food protected from contact with raw f food and

 foreign bodies?

 Hand washing

+Yes No

-Yes No Are your staff washing their hands regularly, e.g. on entering the unit, especially after visiting the toilets, handling raw food, etc?
+Are your staff washing their hands regularly, e.g. on en tering the unit 103 110

+especially after visiting the toilets, handling raw food, or •

 Registration details Name

-Name of Local Authority
+Name of Local Authority registered with

-registered with e.g.Croydon,

-Lambeth
+e.g.Croydon, Lambeth

 Company details

 Company name:

 Company Address:

+Page 8 of 0

 Directors name:

 Owners name:

 Tel Number:

-Food and Safety Team

-Regulatory Services

-Development and Environment Department

-Croydon council

-6th Floor Zone A

-Bernard Weatherill House

-8 Mint Walk Croydon
+Food and Safety team Croydon Council Bernard Weatherill House 8 Mint Walk Croydon CR0 1EA

-CR0 1EA
+Tel: 020 8760 5436 Fax: 020 8633 9614